bogdan-l-2000/qt-chess-game-application/README.md

 A Chess game created using the QT GUI Module in C++

 Enabled:
-- Human vs Human game
+- Human vs Human game on one machine
 - Turns
 - Undo move functionality
 - En passant